vgdc-ucsd/VGDC-Website/posts/Website-Launch.md

 ---
 title: 'VGDC launches new website'
-date: '2024-06-29'
+date: '2024-08-12'
 author: 'William Kim'
-excerpt: 'Dive into how we made our new website using Next JS!'
+excerpt: 'Take a deeper dive into how a team of two devs made our new website using Next JS. '
 coverImage: '/cover.png'
 ---